puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_reserved.markdown

 ### Environments

-[Environment][] names can contain letters, numbers, and underscores.
+[Environment][] names can contain lowercase letters, numbers, and underscores.
 That is, they must match the following regular expression:

     \A[a-z0-9_]+\Z